yvvki/bunup/docs/docs/index.md

 Bunup is the ⚡️ **blazing-fast build tool** for TypeScript and JavaScript libraries, designed for flawless developer experience and speed, **powered by Bun's native bundler** — up to **~50× faster than Tsup**.

 ::: tip 💖
 **Building with Bun?
-You need Bunup.
-Designed for the Bun ecosystem with the speed of Bun.**
+You need Bunup.**  Designed specifically for the Bun ecosystem with all the speed advantages that come with it.
 :::

 ## What Can It Bundle?